Petrus Serrarius: Friendship with Benedictus de Spinoza

 Nadler often mentions Serrarius in his biography of Benedictus de Spinoza.
 Serrarius was very important to Spinoza because Serrarius brought him into contact with the Amsterdam chiliasts and Quakers as well as with Henry Oldenburg.
 Serrarius may have known Spinoza from the group of Amsterdam Collegiants and may have introduced him to the Quaker William Ames.
 Oldenburg may have heard from Serrarius about Spinoza and he visited Spinoza in Rijnsburg in mid-July 1662, which led to a strong friendship.
-Serrarius had attended chemical experiments of Johannes Glauber in Amsterdam with Franciscus van den Enden, the teacher of Spinoza.
+Serrarius had attended chemical experiments of Johann Rudolph Glauber in Amsterdam with Franciscus van den Enden, the teacher of Spinoza.
 Maybe Spinoza was there too.

 Oldenburg asked Spinoza to send him a copy of his book Renati Descartes principia philosophiae, more geometrico demonstrata via Serrarius.
 Serrarius acted as postmaster in Amsterdam and courier to England for Spinoza.
 Later Oldenburg wrote that he had heard from Serrarius that Spinoza was doing well and that he had not forgotten.
 While Spinoza was in Amsterdam for a few weeks, he spoke to Serrarius.
 Oldenburg expected a package via Serrarius in Amsterdam, and hoped that Spinoza would send a manuscript with his thoughts on the Bible.
 Serrarius spread among Protestants in Amsterdam the message that Sabbatai Zevi was the Messiah.